Studying Products For Similarities Or Differences Is Known As Shopping.

 The Cognitive Load of Comparison Shopping:

 Comparing products requires significant mental effort.
 This cognitive load increases exponentially with the number of products and the complexity of their features.
-Imagine comparing ten different smartphones, each with varying specifications regarding camera quality, processing power, battery life, and price.
+But imagine comparing ten different smartphones, each with varying specifications regarding camera quality, processing power, battery life, and price.
 This task can quickly become overwhelming, leading to decision fatigue and potentially poor choices.

 Several factors contribute to this cognitive load: